HwHgoo/LeetCode-Solution/README.md

 # LeetCode-Solution
-Solutions to problems on leetcode
+My solutions to problems on leetcode.
+This is the first pass, many solution can be imporved.